 The industry is plagued with salesmen using terms that the majority of us don’t understand.

-So, if you’re a pest control professional looking to invest some time into SEO you’re in the right place.
+So, if you’re a pest control professional looking to invest some time and money into SEO you’re in the right place.
 Actually, these tips and tricks can be applied to any industry so even if you’re not looking for pest control SEO you’ll learn something new.